 - Supporting the institutional policy dialogue under the bilateral S&T agreements signed by countries such as Australia and New Zealand

 - Promoting bilateral cooperation between research and innovation actors

 - Promoting synergies between EU policies and programmes addressing targeted countries in the Pacific and facilitating the coordination of research projects and initiatives supported by EU programmes and by the Member States and/or associated countries

 - Monitoring progress in the bilateral S&T cooperation

 The EU has decided to involve civil society, local authorities, the private sector and also research communities, by supporting regional networking and Pacific-EU partnerships and by promoting public interest and debate in Europe on issues of common concern for the Pacific Islands Countries and Territories and its people.

 The bi-regional dialogue platforms on S&T between the EU and the 15 member countries of the Africa Caribbean Pacific (ACP) Group of the Pacific region.

-The EU, which maintains a long standing relationship with the Pacific, aims to enhance its profile and reinforce cooperation in STI with the region, in the perspective of the forthcoming Horizon 2020 Programme, and promote the development of mutually beneficial partnerships.
+The EU, which maintains a long standing relationship with the Pacific, aims to enhance its profile and reinforce cooperation in STI with the region and promote the development of mutually beneficial partnerships.

 DG Research and Innovation